jacksenechal/resume/resume.md

 -   Concept development, project management, and programming for other company products and services, including www.jukeboxalive.com and www.byregion.net.
 -   Systems administration and networking (Linux, Windows).

+### Intern, US Navy FNMOD
+#### (2001)
+-   Programmer, database designer for the Fleet Numerical Meteorology and Oceanography Detachment.
+-   Migrated Navy weather data from a flat text format to a MySQL database.
+-   Wrote a Java application to quality check, normalize, and convert weather data to a MySQL-accessible format.

 Education
 ---------